And the four foundational ways the Central Services Teams influences your campus...

 One of the powerful benefits of a multisite model is that great teaching can be delivered to each campus no matter their size or location.
 Instead of taking time to “recreate the wheel,” specific campus staff can focus their attention on leading volunteers, developing the ministries, and shepherding the congregation.

 The Central Service Team is also tasked with working to make sure that ministry best practices are consistent on each campus.
 One of the other great strengths of a multisite model is the opportunity it brings to replicate learnings from innovation.

-As you have more and more campuses, communication will have the tendency to become more and more difficult.
-That’s where your Central Service Team comes into play.
-They have the opportunity to develop the processes to keep everyone on the same page.
+As you have more and more campuses, communication will become more and more difficult.
+That’s where your Central Service Team comes into play: They have the opportunity to develop the processes to keep everyone on the same page.

-Whether it’s the business department, the weekend worship team, kids ministry, small group, or missions.
-This team uses cascading communication strategies to help everyone stay on the same page, moving the same direction.
+Whether it’s the business department, the weekend worship team, kids ministry, small group, or missions—this team uses cascading communication strategies to help everyone stay on the same page and moving in the same direction.